-The other week I was walking out of work at the end of the day with a couple co-workers.
+The other week I was walking out with good friends at the end of a very long day.
 We were chit chatting down the elevator and out the door heading to our different modes of transportation to get home that evening.
 As we start walking down 1st Ave in Minneapolis, mid conversation one of the women put her arms out and said “stop”.
 We abruptly stopped in the middle of the sidewalk and waited to see what she was going to do next.
 She said, “Look around us!
 How beautiful is this night and all the city lights and skyline surrounding us right now!
 I’m sorry to stop the conversation, but I just want us to all take a minute to take this all in.”

 Have you ever done that?
 You know stopped everything you’re doing in the middle of your hustle and bustle day to just take it all in?
 I know for me this is something I definitely don’t do often enough!
 As we have jumped into Christmas mode full swing already with it being December 8th, how are you going to make the most of this wonderful time of year and take in all the holly jolly joy of this season?
 It seems to fly by faster and faster each year doesn’t it?
 It’s so easy to make December just a month to check so many holiday activities off of your to do list or things you want finished by the end of the year off your list, but wouldn’t you rather take a minute to truly experience each one?
 I do!
 And so I had to share with you a list of my top favorite Christmas activities that I will be fully taking in all month long in a more thoughtful way this year!
 Check them out because I can bet some of these you will want to add to your list too!